comsysto/jumbodb/README.md

 Download: http://repository-comsysto.forge.cloudbees.com/release/org/jumbodb/database/

+## What is it good for?

-## Data Store for low-latency Big Data Apps
+- data store for low-latency Big Data apps

-Already using Apache Hadoop for batch data deliveries?
-Need the efficient store for your analytical application?

-jumboDB allows you to store, index and query huge amounts of data.
+- allows you to store, index and query huge amounts of data

-jumboDB is the right store to provide easy and cheap access to Hadoop outputs.
+- provide easy and cheap access to your Hadoop output (e.g. aggregated statistics)
+- data versionizing
+- make your hadoop outputs accessible to every application in a very short time (Billions of datasets)
+- only supports immutable data, you cannot insert and update single datasets

+## Core ideas of jumboDB

+- process and index the data in a parallized environment like Hadoop (you can also run it locally)
+- all data is immutable, because data usally gets replaced or extended with further data deliveries from Hadoop
+- immutable data allows a good parallization of data search
+- preorganized and sorted data is better searchable, faster results
+- sorted data allows grouped read actions
+- compression helps to increase disk speed
+- don't keep all indexes in memory, because the data is to big!

 ## Big Data for the masses!